COUNCIL OF UNIVERSITY OF CALIFORNIA RETIREE ASSOCIATIONS

 ARTICLE IV – OFFICERS

 A. The term of office for all officers shall be two years with the Chair, Vice-Chair and Secretary elected in even years and the Treasurer and Information Officer elected in odd years.
-An officer may serve no more than two consecutive terms in the same office.
+An officer may serve no more than two consecutive terms in the same office, except the Treasurer, who may serve additional consecutive terms.

 B. Vacated offices shall be filled from recommendations by the Nominating Committee by a majority vote of the Council.
 The elected officer(s) shall complete the term of the vacated office(s).
 Completion of more than one-half term shall be considered a full term of service.
 An officer may be nominated for and elected to a different office before the end of his or her current term of office.